alimanfoo/alimanfoo.github.io/_posts/2017-01-25-vgsc-gene-models.md

 Exon 2 (also known as optional exon *j*) is observed in Davies cDNA C8 but not in any AgamP4.4 transcripts.

-Exon 3 is also longer in all Davies cDNAs (156 bp) than the AgamP4.4 transcripts (138 bp).
+Exon 3 is longer in all Davies cDNAs (156 bp) than the AgamP4.4 transcripts (138 bp).

 ### Exons 4-6